Updated September, 2020

 The question of what to do with inherited farmland has become increasingly important.
 The average age of farmland owners continues to increase.
 According to the 2017 Census of Agriculture, the average age of the principal farm operator was 57.5.
 The fastest growing group of operators is farmers over the age of 65.
 The average age of landowners has seen a significant increase as well.
 According to the 2017 Farmland Ownership and Tenure in Iowa study, 60% of farmland in Iowa was owned by people over the age of 65.
 Owners over 75 years of age owned 34% of farmland in Iowa.

-Farmland values have experienced increases in the past year, but have stabilized recently.
+Farmland values have experienced increases in past years, but have stabilized recently.
 The 2020 US average farm real estate value was $3,160 per acre, the same as in 2019, but 5.3% higher than five years ago.
 Today, the agricultural land market is influenced by many factors.
 A large contributing factor is commodity prices or the income that can be earned from the land.
 Other key components that influence land value are the amount of debt incurred with land acquisition and government policies, especially policies related to trade, energy, taxes, and input costs.
 The performance of the US economy and economies throughout the world impact commodity prices, which in turn, influences land values.
 Government monetary policies are significant factors to observe, as they relate to inflation and interest rates.
 Weather-related challenges, both here and abroad, continue to have an influence on land values.
 Urban sprawl, real estate development, and other land use planning issues impact the cost and availability of land.

 Individual circumstances dictate the most desirable course of action.
 In some cases, the land may already be farmed by the individual who inherited it, and the decision could be relatively simple.
 In other cases, the land may be inherited by someone who knows little about modern agriculture and has no idea what to do with the farm.
 Finally, the farm may be jointly inherited and the wishes of all parties may influence the decision of what to do with the farm.
 Regardless of the circumstances, each situation is unique and it is important to assess your situation carefully.